 FINANCIAL REPORTING INSIGHTS |

-The information in the framework may be helpful to a financial statement preparer in applying ASC 830, in conjunction with its internal controls over financial reporting, to reach a conclusion on whether a country’s economy should be considered highly inflationary.
+The information in the discussion document may be helpful to financial statement preparers in applying ASC 830, in conjunction with their internal controls over financial reporting, to reach a conclusion on whether a country’s economy should be considered highly inflationary.
 Financial statement preparers should be especially prudent when monitoring inflation data in countries where there is a concern about the reliability of the inflation data.
-Additionally, significant professional judgment is required when determining if there is sufficient evidence to conclude the country should no longer be classified as highly inflationary.